hugl2030/electron-microscopy-training/README.md

 ### Writing conventions and principles

-Writing guides for authors and quality control:
+Writing guides for humans and quality control:

 - We want to make correct decisions with the least amount of cognitive overload for the reader.
 - We want this guide to be "IKEA manual" of microscopes.